alanmitchell/mini-monitor/docs/source/developers.rst

 readings and publish them to the MQTT broker:

-*  ``pi_logger.py``: This script instantiates "Readers" that are enabled in the :ref:`settings` file (more details in the next section), and these readers periodically read their associated sensors.
-After passage of a logging interval of time (as entered in the Settings file), ``pi_logger.py`` publishes reading summaries to the MQTT broker (average values for analog sensors, or state changes for sensors that determine the state of a device).
+*  ``pi_logger.py``: This script instantiates "Readers" that are enabled in the :ref:`settings` file, these readers periodically read their associated sensors.
+After passage of a logging time interval (as specified in the Settings file), ``pi_logger.py`` publishes reading summaries to the MQTT broker (average values for analog sensors, or state changes for sensors that determine the state of a device).
 *  ``meter_reader.py``: The Mini-Monitor has the ability to listen to